CztCFfSNI/Introduction/README.md

 # Here is Cai from the Ohio State University.

 ## All of the repositories are currently not public.
 Please feel free to reach out if you want the code.
+## email: cai.851@osu.edu

 ### 1. Mini-Apps